NCATS-Tangerine/smartBag/README.md

 ### Make the Bag

-This creates a BDBag archive (bag.tgz) of the data configured in the prior step.
+This next command creates a BDBag archive (bag.tgz) of the configured data.
+Note this is automatically done in the previous "configure" step.

 ```
 smartbag make bag